Maple Cookies channel all the delicious flavors of maple donuts into a sweet, soft, and chewy cookie with crisp edges and a simple maple glaze.

 Instructions

-- WET INGREDIENTS: Melt the butter in a microwave-safe bowl.
-Let the butter stand at room temperature for 5 minutes to cool down.
-If the butter is hot, it will melt the sugars and cause greasy cookies.
+- Melt the butter in a microwave-safe bowl.
+Let butter stand at room temperature for 5 minutes to cool down.
+If butter is hot, it will melt the sugars and cause greasy cookies.
 Use a spatula to scrape every bit of butter into a large bowl.
-Add in the white and brown sugar and briskly whisk until smooth and incorporated, about 1-2 minutes.
-Take your time here– the butter should be fully incorporated, not rising to the top or separating.
+Add granulated and brown sugar and briskly whisk until smooth and incorporated, about 1–2 minutes.
+Take your time—the butter should be fully incorporated, not rising to the top or separating.
 Add in one egg; whisk until smooth.
 Add in the other egg, maple extract, vanilla extract, and maple syrup.
 Whisk until just combined and smooth.

-- DRY INGREDIENTS: Right on top of the wet ingredients add in the baking soda, baking powder, and salt.
+- Right on top of the wet ingredients, add baking soda, baking powder, and salt.
 Mix to combine.
 Add the flour on top.
 Switch to a wooden spoon and mix until just combined.
 Cover the dough tightly and chill for 1 hour.

-- ROLL COOKIE DOUGH BALLS: Roll tall cylinders of dough.
+- Roll tall cylinders of dough.
 Each ball should be a full 2 tablespoons of dough (38 grams if you have a food scale).
 Place on a parchment-lined plate.
-Cover and refrigerate the balls of dough for an additional 45 minutes.
+Cover and refrigerate the dough balls for an additional 45 minutes.

-- BAKE: Preheat the oven to 325 degrees F. Place dough balls on a parchment or Silpat-lined sheet pan (we like the Silpat sheet best for these cookies), spread far apart (I only bake 6-8 cookies at a time since they spread a lot) and bake for 10-15 minutes.
-Watch carefully not to over-bake.
-Slightly under-baked cookies are the best!
-Remove from the oven and right out of the oven, press the edges of the cookie inwards with the back of a metal spatula.
-Let cookies stand on the cookie sheet for 4-5 minutes before removing them to a cooling rack.
+- Preheat oven to 325°F. Place dough balls on a parchment or silicone-lined sheet pan (I like the silicone mat best for these cookies), spread far apart (I only bake 6–8 cookies at a time since they spread a lot) and bake for 10–15 minutes.
+Watch carefully not to overbake.
+Slightly underbaked cookies are the best!
+Remove from oven and right out of the oven, press the edges of the cookie inward with the back of a metal spatula.
+Let cookies stand on the sheet pan 4–5 minutes before removing them to a cooling rack.
 Allow cookies to cool before icing.

-- ICING: In a small pot over low heat, combine the butter and maple syrup.
+- Icing: In a small pot over low heat, combine the butter and maple syrup.
 Whisk together until smooth and butter is melted.
-Once the butter has melted, remove the pot from heat and add in the powdered sugar, milk, salt, and maple extract.
+Once melted, remove the pot from heat and add powdered sugar, milk, salt, and maple extract.
 Whisk until completely smooth.
 Thin with additional milk if needed.
 Use a spoon to drizzle icing over cooled cookies.
-Let set, about 30-45 minutes.
+Let set, about 30–45 minutes.

 Video